 But it’s also worth noting that on an Astros team where the home run has become the alpha dog, Altuve has stood out this year by remaining committed to contact hitting.
 No disrespect to guys like Aaron Judge, Bryce Harper, or Kris Bryant, but home run hitters are a dime a dozen in baseball today.

-Given how the Astros are running away with the AL West and are one of baseball’s strongest offensive teams, what better way than to reward their lineup’s catalyst with an MVP trophy?
+Given how the Astros are running away with the AL West and are one of baseball’s strongest offensive teams, what better way than to reward their lineup’s catalyst than with an MVP trophy?

 Want to share your opinion?
 Why not Write For Us?